Lemoncode/master-frontend-lemoncode/04-frameworks/01-react/02-base/02-vite-react/readme.md

 };
 ```

+Lets update our _./src/index.ts_ to _./src/index.tsx_.
+We also adjust in the _./index.html_ file.

 - It's time to instantiate that main component, to be able to integrate it with the browser we have to make use of _createRoot_.

-Lets update our _./src/index.ts_ to _./src/index.tsx_

 ```tsx
 import React from "react";